23 DIY Wine Racks and Hacks

 Wine Box Shoe Storage

-Find a free shoe storage container at almost any store that sells wine.
+You can easily find a free shoe storage container at almost any store that sells wine.
 Originally designed to protect glass bottles, a wine box is perfect for organizing shoes as well because it comes with cardboard dividers already in place!

 3 / 23